marthinsurya/ID2223-Final-Project/README.md

 A custom web scraper was developed to extract match data directly from OP.GG.
 This scraper retrieves raw match details, including player statistics, team compositions, and champion selection trends.
 The data is then preprocessed to ensure consistency, handle missing values, and convert it into a format suitable for machine learning.

 ### 2. Model Training
-- An **XGBoost Classifier** was selected due to its capability to handle categorical data effectively.
-- Data was split into training, validation, and testing datasets.
-- Training features included player statistics, champion selections, and team compositions.
-- Categorical features were optimized using XGBoost’s category handling.
-- Training utilized parameter tuning and feature refinement to optimize performance.
-- `objective='multi:softprob'` was used to provide better insights into prediction probabilities.
+XGBoost Classifier model was selected for its suitability to handle champion categorical nature.
+The data collected from OP.GG was split into training, validation and testing datasets.
+The model was trained using features such as player statistics, previous champion selections, and team composition as described in dataset section.
+Dataset with low unique values is converted to categorical type to utilize XGBoost Classifier category features.
+The training process involved parameter tuning and gradual low impact features removal to optimize model performance, ensuring gardual improvement in model performance to provide high prediction accuracy.

+Some other XGBoost Classifier features that were utilized in the training process is objective='multi:softprob' , which provides better insights of the prediction capabilities (or potential) of the model.

 ### 3. Model Deployment
 The trained XGBoost model was uploaded to Hugging Face, leveraging its repository and hosting infrastructure for easy deployment.
 This ensured public accessibility and seamless integration into a web application.

 ### 4. User Interaction via Gradio
 A web application was created using Gradio and deployed on Hugging Face Spaces.
 This application provides a user-friendly interface where users can input match-specific details and receive predictions for the final champion pick.
-The app ensures accessibility to non-technical users.
+The app ensures that even users without technical expertise can benefit from the system's predictions.

 ### Workflow Summary
 1. **Data Collection:** OP.GG data is scraped and preprocessed.